 This eye-catching window display was created so simply it makes you wonder why you never thought of it.
 The red mailbox features a tumble of letters, glued together or affixed to thin wires or cardboard, to form a cascade of mail for Santa Claus.
 You could use this idea inside your store to attract customers to a display as a window display, as this retailer did.

 21. Vintage Nest

 This store used a technique of grouping products into sets of three to add visual interest and appeal.
 The tabletop display of china and home goods is inviting enough that it tempts shoppers to come over and explore the wares, while colorful with holiday greenery and red and green candies.
 The candlesticks and other items are grouped in threes, an odd number that is visually appealing.

-You can’t have a real fireplace in your store or the fire marshall will have a fit.
+Regulations typically prevent retails shops from having a real fireplace.
 So what do you do?
 Construct a faux fireplace as part of your store display.
 Wooden stick-on tiles are placed over a cardboard box fireplace frame, with a light and cardboard ‘flames’ below.
 White-painted ornaments and others minimalist decorations give this display a Scandinavian feel.